OliverW147/BS-Draft/README.md

 ## Usage

-1. **Place the data file**
+1. **Provide the stats cache**

-   The application requires a data file named **`high_level_ranked_games.jsonl`** in the same directory as the executable.
+   The application requires a binary cache file named **`stats.pack`** in the same directory as the executable.
 The app will refuse to start without it.

 2. **First run**

-   On first launch the app will process the entire `.jsonl` file.
-This may take several minutes depending on file size and system performance.
-The app will create:

-   * `stats.pack` (binary cache of processed statistics)
-   * `draft_log.log` (processing and runtime log)

-3. **Subsequent runs**

-   After the cache is created the app will load `stats.pack` and the main window will appear almost instantly.
+   If `stats.pack` is missing, it must be generated externally and placed in the directory.
+The app reads this file to populate all internal statistics for simulation and recommendations.

-4. **Simulator controls**
+3. **Simulator controls**

    * Select **Mode** and **Map** from the dropdowns to begin a draft.
    * Use the **Available Brawlers** list to pick a character.